-The class met the factory at the Camaçari Industrial Pole, where they attended an institutional presentation by Gleison Rezende, a specialist in Corporate Communication.
+The class toured the factory at the Camaçari Industrial Pole, where they attended an institutional presentation by Gleison Rezende, a specialist in Corporate Communications.
 After a panoramic tour of the unit, visitors went to Setec (Technical Sector) at Fazenda Salgado in Inhambupe, where Jacyr Mesquita, Forestry expert, shared information that left visitors amazed by the sustainability of the company’s processes.

 “It is important to know how to dialogue with our target audience in different ways.
-The educator is an opinion leader and, through him, we can disseminate information about our business”, says Ana Paula de Matos, Social Responsibility Analyst.
+The educator is an opinion leader and, through him, we can disseminate information about our business,” said Ana Paula de Matos, Social Responsibility Analyst.

-According to her, the purpose of the visit was to demystify all the myths about eucalyptus and our processes, enabling participants to know more about the company’s good practices, as well as forest management and the benefits that eucalyptus and planted forests bring for the environment, the region and the people.
+According to her, the purpose of the visit was to demystify eucalyptus production and our processes, enabling participants to know more about the company’s good practices, as well as forest management and the benefits that eucalyptus and planted forests bring for the environment, the region and the people.

 “After the visit, I understood that Bracell plants eucalyptus for all of us.
-If there was no renewable eucalyptus plantation, the native forests would be deforested and we would not have products present in our daily life”, comments the educator Helena Cristina Cruz dos Santos, from Esplanada.
+If there was no renewable eucalyptus plantation, the native forests would be deforested and we would not have products present in our daily life,” said Helena Cristina Cruz dos Santos, an educator from Esplanada.

-Carried out by Bracell, the Continuing Education project promotes the pedagogical qualification of teachers of kindergarten and elementary education, multigrade classes, the program of Youth and Adult Education (EJA) and the entire public education network of Alagoinhas, Araçás, Cardinal da Silva, Count, Esplanade, Between Rivers, Inhambupe and Itanagra.
-The project collaborates with the implementation of a public policy of continuing education linked to the professional practices of educators and the learning management of students from these municipalities.
+Bracell’s Continuing Education project promotes the pedagogical qualification of teachers of kindergarten and elementary education, multigrade classes, the program of Youth and Adult Education (EJA) and the entire public education network of Alagoinhas, Araçás, Cardinal da Silva, Count, Esplanade, Between Rivers, Inhambupe and Itanagra.
+The project aims to promote continuous learning among educators in these municipalities.

-“The Continuing Education Project is part of the Educar com Você (Educate with You) corporate program, which is Bracell’s largest social investment”. says Mouana Fonseca, manager of Bracell’s Institutional Relations and Social Responsibility.
+“The Continuing Education Project is part of the Educar com Você (Educate with You) corporate program, which is Bracell’s largest social investment,” said Mouana Fonseca, manager of Bracell’s Institutional Relations and Social Responsibility.
 According to her, the project reaches 404 schools in seven municipalities.
-Through it, 1,239 teachers, 128 pedagogical coordinators, 150 school principals and 70 technical teams have already been qualified.
-These professionals work directly in the training of 25,000 students in the region.
+Through it, 1,239 teachers, 128 pedagogical coordinators, 150 school principals and 70 technical teams have already been trained.
+These professionals work directly in the education of 25,000 students in the region.
 To conduct the project, Bracell hired the Chapada Institute of Education and Research (Icep).